MWSA Review Pending

 Author's Synopsis

-My memoir ends with my haunting memory of my imperiled fellow soldiers looking up at me as a chopper is lifting me off the floor of the jungle for the last time.
+Many combat memoirs explore the aftermath of war, but Jungle Ghosts ends with a still-haunting memory of his imperiled fellow soldiers looking up at him as a chopper lifted the author off the floor of the jungle for the last time.

 Format(s) for review: Paper or Kindle